Gamma-ray pulsar searches

 Pulsars are some of the most extreme objects in our Universe and important key probes for a wide range of fundamental physics.
 Yet many aspects are still poorly understood after decades of observations, primarily at radio wavelengths.
-Now gamma-ray observations with NASA’s Fermi Large Area Telescope, and future gravitational-wave observations with Advanced LIGO, provide complementary windows of unprecedented opportunities to discover and study new pulsars.
+Now gamma-ray observations with NASA’s Fermi Large Area Telescope provide complementary windows of unprecedented opportunities to discover and study new pulsars.

-With the Large Area Telescope (LAT) aboard NASA's Fermi satellite, for the first time neutron stars were discovered via their periodic gamma-ray pulsations alone.
-Many of these stars are in fact invisible at other wavelengths.
+With the Large Area Telescope (LAT) on board NASA's Fermi satellite, for the first time neutron stars were detected via their periodic gamma-ray pulsations alone.
+Many of these stars are invisible in the radio band.
 Continuously surveying the gamma-ray sky, the LAT cataloged several hundred unidentified sources, among which many are thought to be pulsars.
 However, extracting new pulsars and important science from LAT data is computationally limited and almost impossible with conventional methods.

 Blind searches for gamma-ray pulsars are a computational challenge.
 Long integration times are needed to detect regular pulsations in the photon arrival times.
 In blind searches for gamma-ray pulsars, the relevant pulsar parameters are unknown a-priori and must be explicitly searched.
 For observations spanning multiple years, this requires a dense grid covering a multi-dimensional parameter space, with a tremendous number of points to be individually tested.

 The same computational problem issue affects blind searches for continuous waves in data from laser-interferometric gravitational-wave detectors.
 The signals have the same phase model and the same search parameter space, and in both cases the data span several years.
 This has motivated the transfer and adaption of gravitational-wave methods to the analysis of LAT data for new gamma-ray pulsars.